Commieboo/Veek-s-Paperwork-Collection/README.md

 # Veek's-Paperwork-Collection
 Hello!

-Thank you for using Veek-Beem's compiled documents!
+Thank you for using Veek-Beem's compiled documents for Space Station 14!
+Made specifically for the Delta-V server.

 Special thanks to Oxaxefax and Aliasen for letting me include the Ghostlight and Spider clan documents respectively!